 Design is active, it naturally calls for and brings about change.
 Thus the actions of the designer have weight, significance, and ultimately responsibility.
 This project recognises the critical importance of the design’s ability to call for and bring about change, and within it you will explore the ways that you can intervene and provoke reflection and change.
 In so doing the you will recognise that the designer is not simply a subordinate element of a commercial design process, but that design can be used for social good, questioning the status quo and normative behaviours.
 This project forces you to critically assess the messages and prevailing social context of design and designing, seeking ways of exploring and applying this within the confines of a design brief.

 Graphic Design Agency (20 credits)

 You set up your own design agency and then take on a brief from a local professional design company whose senior team act as your mentors for the duration of the module.
 You visit their studio, receive a brief and present in their boardroom.
-The best designers may be offered internships - this is great for your CV and for when you graduate.
+The best designers may be offered internships and even part-time employment – this is great for your CV, and for when you graduate.
 The whole experience is a rollercoaster ride of pain and pleasure.
 You will learn when to ask high-gain questions and when to be confident in your own design decisions.
 You will witness first-hand the pace at which the world of branding and marketing works.
 And in the real world feedback can be brutal.
 It’s OK; you’ve learned by now that it’s not personal, it’s about the work.